 TRIBUTES

-In the days, weeks and months following Omar's death, we received so many beautiful messages from those who knew and loved him.
-Suffused with sublime memories, descriptions of his extraordinary character and his undeniable impact.
-Those tributes continue to come in.
+In the days, weeks and months following Omar's death, we received so many incredible messages from those who knew and loved him.
+They are filled with beautiful memories, descriptions of his extraordinary character and convey his undeniable impact.
+These tributes continue to come in.
 This page will serve as a memorial board for all to share in the beauty of The Omar Effect and to watch it expand.

 Read on for the amazing tributes honouring Omar: